Well, hello you creative cupcake! 🙂

 But if the music is the art you love the most, maybe you should consider learning how to play a musical instrument of your dreams.

-It will give you great satisfaction (and beautiful songs to listen to) at the end.
+(and you’ll also get beautiful songs to listen to)

 Plus, you’ll be a favorite guest at your friends’ parties! 😉